 A degree in education is more popular than many other degrees.
 In fact, it ranks #4 out of 38 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 8 colleges and universities when compiling its 2024 Best Education Schools in North Dakota ranking.
-Combined, these schools handed out 1,385 degrees in education to qualified students.
+When you put them all together, these colleges and universities awarded 1,422 degrees in education during the 2021-2022 academic year.

 The education program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Education rankings.
 In order to come up with a best overall ranking for education schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.